AlirezaFarhadi-44/transfer-learning/README.md

 1. Clone repo in any way you know.

-2. Install the requirements listed in the file.
+2. Install the requirements listed in the requirements.txt.

 3. Run app.py